SuHuynh/Face-Detection/README.md

 # Face Detection
-This repo is for detect human face
+This repo is implemented to detect human faces

 ## Data preparation
 - Using the WIDER FACE dataset.
 This contains 32 203  images with 393 703  face bounding boxes